 13. Add the remaining butter to the pan, followed by the sliced mushrooms.

-14. Sauté for 6 minutes until you see that the mushrooms turned to brown and tender.
+14. Sauté them for 6 minutes until the mushrooms turn brown and tender.

-15. Scoop the mushrooms from the pan, and scatter it evenly on top of the browned chicken breasts.
+15. Scoop the mushrooms from the pan, and scatter them evenly on top of the browned chicken breasts.

-16. Now, pour the marsala wine and the chicken broth the pan.
+16. Pour the Marsala wine and the chicken broth into the pan.

-17. Let it to a simmer then turn heat to low, cooking for another 10 minutes.
+17. Let it simmer and then turn the heat to low, before cooking for another 10 minutes.

-18. Make sure to stir the broth measure while simmering.
+18. Make sure you stir the broth while it is simmering.

-19. Add the remaining ½ teaspoon salt, ¼ teaspoon ground black pepper, and 1 tablespoon butter.
+19. Add the remaining ½ teaspoon of salt, ¼ teaspoon of ground black pepper, and 1 tablespoon of butter.

-20. Stir until butter is completely melted then turn the heat off.
+20. Stir until the butter is completely melted then turn off the heat.